EvansNjogu/YOLOv12ObjectDetection/README.md

 # YOLOv12 Object Detection

 This task implements **YOLOv12** for object detection using **Ultralytics YOLO** framework.
-It involves training the model on the **COCO128 dataset**, visualizing results using TensorBoard and performing inference on images.
+It involves training the model on the **COCO128 dataset**, visualizing results using TensorBoard & performing inference on images.

 ## Dataset
 I used the **COCO128** dataset, a subset of the **COCO** dataset, which consists of 128 labeled images spanning 80 object categories.
 The dataset is structured as follows: